Vajram-And-RaviVajram-And-Ravi

 • India became a member of FATF in 2010.

-• Countries known as Non-Cooperative Countries or Territories (NCCTs) are put on the blacklist.
+• Black List: Countries known as Non-Cooperative Countries or Territories (NCCTs) are put on the blacklist.
+These countries support terror funding and money laundering activities.
+The FATF revises the blacklist regularly, adding or deleting entries.

-• Countries that are considered a safe haven for supporting terror funding and money laundering are put on the FATF grey list.
+• Grey List: Countries that are considered a safe haven for supporting terror funding and money laundering are put on the FATF grey list.
+This inclusion serves as a warning to the country that it may enter the blacklist.

-• Three countries, North Korea, Iran, and Myanmar, are currently in FATF’s blacklist.
+• Three countries-North Korea, Iran, and Myanmar are currently in FATF’s blacklist.

 • Consequences of being on the FATF blacklist:

-• No financial aid is given to them by the International Monetary Fund (IMF), the World Bank, the Asian Development Bank (ADB) and the European Union (EU).
+• No financial aid is given to them by the International Monetary Fund (IMF), the World Bank, the Asian Development Bank (ADB), and the European Union (EU).

 • They also face a number of international economic and financial restrictions and sanctions.